Devblaise/Devblaise/README.md

 <h2 align="center">Hi there 👋 I'm Kene</h2>
-<p> Skilled DevOps Engineer with over 4 years of experience in automating infrastructure, optimizing CI/CD pipelines, and deploying scalable solutions in cloud environments.
+<p> A Skilled DevOps Engineer with experience in automating infrastructure, optimizing CI/CD pipelines, and deploying scalable solutions in cloud environments.
 Demonstrated expertise in Terraform, Docker, Kubernetes, and monitoring tools like Prometheus and Grafana.
 </p>

 <h3 align="left">Languages and Tools:</h3>